English, Theatre and Performance BA

 Learning and teaching

-On this course you will be taught by our expert academics, from lecturers through to professors.
-You may also be taught by industry professionals with years of experience, as well as trained postgraduate researchers.
-Your tutors will have a wide range of performance, research and scholarship expertise that informs their teaching.
-Our literature modules often combine lectures and small-group seminars, whilst theatre modules are taught through practical workshops, which include group learning and self-directed experimentation.
-Tutorials and one-to-one supervisions may also be part of some modules, including your practical essay.
+Our literature modules often combine lectures and small-group seminars, whilst theatre modules are taught using a range of approaches, including practical workshops, group learning and self-directed experimentation.
+Tutorials and one-to-one supervisions may also be part of some modules, including your final year projects.
 We use a wide range of innovative learning and teaching methods to help you develop your creative skills and expand your knowledge.

 Collaboration is a vital skill in the creative arts and the course fosters an inclusive and active approach to learning with reflective learning instilled as a key skill from the beginning of your studies.
 Independent study is an important part of the degree, since this is where you develop your critical and research skills.
 This could be in a library, in a specialist studio, or working with specific digital technologies for example, depending on each module.